In this review, we will check out the Phoenix MGallery by Sofitel Hotel in Yogyakarta, Indonesia.

 The only downside is that during the late afternoon the pool often became quite crowded.
 It was however much, much better for a swim early in the day and in the evening when there are almost no crowds at all.

-Another slight negative is that due to the pool being surrounded on three sides by the hotel, the amount of sunshine is limited.
+Another slight negative is that due to the pool being surrounded on three sides by the hotel, the amount of sunshine at the poolside is limited.

-When I booked my room, I decided not to include breakfast as I already knew that on two of the three nights I wouldn’t be able to partake in the buffet anyway as I had to wake up early (once for a sunrise visit to Borobudur, the other day for a very early train departure to Surabaya).
+When I booked my room, I decided not to include breakfast as I already knew that on two of the three nights I wouldn’t be able to partake in the buffet anyway having to wake up early (once for a sunrise visit to Borobudur, the other day for a very early train departure to Surabaya).

 Instead, I just visited a nearby bakery to buy some yummy pastries and made myself some instant coffee with the water kettle in the hotel room.